WFU

 At night, we looked at the night view of Nagasaki from Mount Inasa.
 It's great to see how the city was rebuilt and continued to developed.

 On day 7, we went to the museum and monument of 26 martyrs.
-400 years ago, 26 catholics were executed in Nagasaki by Toyotomi Hideyoshi.
+About 400 years ago, 26 catholics were executed in Nagasaki by Toyotomi Hideyoshi.
 The museum showed how christianity developed in Japan over the centuries and how they were oppressed.

 Our next stop was a museum for human rights and peace, opened by a local.
 It showed all of the war crimes the Japanese Army has committed throughout Asia.